-Mr Molla then mentioned that the intensified US-China strategic competition in the Indo-Pacific region has been the primary catalyst to ignite this frightful arms race.
-He mentioned several major regional flashpoints such as North Korean nuclearisation at the Korean Peninsula, increasing tension among the littoral states over maritime disputes at the South China Sea, renewed hostility over Kashmir between the nuclear neighbours India-Pakistan as well as tension in the Taiwan Strait, not only played a key role to exacerbate this arms race.
-These flashpoints have the potential to trigger a full-fledged military confrontation, undermine the regional security and destabilise the whole region.
+Mr Molla then mentioned about the intensified US-China strategic competition in the Indo-Pacific region has been the primary catalyst to ignite this frightful arms race.
+He mentioned several major regional flashpoints such as North Korean nuclearisation at the Korean Peninsula, increasing tension among the littoral states over maritime disputes at the South China Sea, renewed hostility over Kashmir between the nuclear neighbours India-Pakistan as well as tension in the Taiwan Strait, not only played a key role to exacerbate this arms race, these flashpoints has the potential to trigger a full-fledged military confrontation, undermine the regional security and destabilise the whole region.
+Like many of its South Asian neighbours, Bangladesh is at the crossroad of its path toward development.